 Additionally, bleeding is expected during the first 1-2 hours after surgery.
 After this period, slight continued oozing is expected for 24-48 hrs.
 The salt water soaks/rinses are designed to help keep surgical sites clean.

-If you were given an antibiotic prescription, take all of them as directed until they are gone.
-For women taking oral contraceptives, some antibiotics can reduce the effectiveness of birth control pills.
+If you were given an antibiotic prescription, take it as directed until it is gone.
+Also for women taking oral contraceptives, some antibiotics can reduce the effectiveness of birth control pills.
 Thus, it is recommended to use alternate birth control methods for two months following the extraction.

-If you have a tooth that is causing you pain, Our Providers at Snellville Family Dental in Snellville, GA have years of experience in dental extractions.
-Dr. Nabi and Dr. Socoloff work with their team of experienced and professional dental lab technicians to put you at ease, and make the procedure as easy and painless as possible for you.
+If you have a tooth that is causing you pain, Our Providers at Snellville Family Dental in Snellville, GA have years of experience in extractions.
+Above all, Dr. Nabi and Dr. Socoloff work with their team of experienced and professional dental lab technicians to put you at ease, and make the procedure as easy and painless as possible.

 If you want to learn more about dental extractions, or any of our other dental restorative procedures, please feel free to Contact Us and schedule a consultation with one of our Providers so he can review your case.

 For more information, please contact us and we will respond as soon as possible.